Congress wants review of military child-on-child sex abuse

 Associated Press

-Congress has asked its watchdog agency to investigate the Pentagon's handling of child-on-child sex assaults on U.S. military bases.
+Congress has asked its watchdog agency to investigate the Pentagon's handling of child-on-child sex assaults on U.S. military bases following reporting by The Associated Press that detailed how failures of justice leave victims with little support and offenders little consequence.

-The request follows reporting by The Associated Press that documented nearly 700 sexual assault reports over 10 years on bases where military kids live and learn.
-The reporting detailed how failures of justice leave victims with little support and offenders with little consequence.
+The AP's investigation , which documented nearly 700 cases worldwide over 10 years, has prompted legislation and demands for answers by members of Congress.
+But the recent request that the Government Accountability Office get involved means a more transparent review of an opaque system is likely.

-In a recent letter, the top Republican and Democrat on the House Armed Services Committee asked the Government Accountability Office to get involved.
-That would mean a more transparent review of an opaque system.
+The top Republican and a top Democrat on the House Armed Services Committee asked the GAO to review the handling of child-on-child sexual assault reports at Pentagon-run schools that educate about 70,000 military kids, as well as how military investigators and lawyers seek justice for cases they cannot prosecute.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.